sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ## 2.1 Target Deployment Use Cases

 When a client authenticates itself initially on the network, the Switch acts as the authenticator to the clients on the network and forwards the authentication request to the Radius server in the network.
-If the authentication succeeds then the port is placed in authorized state and the client is able to forward or receive traffic through the port.
+If the authentication succeeds then the client is placed in authorized state and the client is able to forward or receive traffic through the port.

-In a standard dot1x scenario, all the subsequent clients in the network that are connected to the same port need not authenticate to utilize the port on the switch.
-When Mac-based dot1x authentication is enabled, all the subsequent clients in the network that are connected to the same port need to authenticate themselves to utilize the port on the switch.

-If the vlan assignment is enabled in the Radius server then as part of the response message Radius server sends the vlan id the client is supposed to be in the 802.1x tunnel attributes.
-In the diagram above, the switch has placed three clients belonging to same port in the different vlans (vlan10 and vlan20) based on the user details of the clients.
-This implies that the client can connect from any port and can get assigned to the appropriate vlan that it is supposed to be in, this is configured in the radius server.
+If the vlan assignment is enabled in the Radius server, then as part of the response message, Radius server sends the vlan id the client is supposed to be in the 802.1x tunnel attributes.
+This implies that the client can connect from any port and can get assigned to the appropriate vlan that it is supposed to be in; this is configured in the radius server.
 This gives flexibility for the clients to move around the network with out much configuration need to be done by the administrator.

 ## 2.2 Functional Description